Instructions for the Remote-Proctored CLT on August 22

 - Know your CLT username and password.
 Practice logging in now at cltexam.com/login.
 You may reset your password at cltexam.com/reset if necessary.

 - Take one of our practice tests from the "Practice" tab of your account.
+If your device can't submit a practice properly, it most likely will not be able to submit the actual exam.

 - Test out your camera and microphone using the "Device/Browser Test" button on your Dashboard.
 See Internet, Camera, and Microphone Check above for more information.